 If my live Q&A chat does not work on the day of the event, who can help?

-If you experience any issues during the event, please visit the Speaker Support chat room for assistance.
+If you experience any issues during the event, please visit the Speaker Green Room for assistance.

 I have a question not listed here, who do I contact?